io-berg/Express-Uppgift/README.md

      - [x] GET: used at http://localhost:5173/ to load all products
      - [x] GET/Id: used at http://localhost:5173/product/id to load specific product
      - [x] POST: used at http://localhost:5173/admin/product/create to add a new product
-     - [x] PUT: http://localhost:5173/admin/product/edit/id to update a products properties
+     - [x] PUT: http://localhost:5173/admin/product/edit/id to update a product properties
      - [x] DELETE: used at http://localhost:5173/admin to delete a product)
 - [x] 5.
 Ytterligare en GET endpoint skall läggas till där det går att hämta ett specifikt objekt